inkVerb/VIP/501-shell/Lesson-09.md

 | **B-26** :// `localhost/web/edit.php?p=3`

-Try adding a Series with the "+ Series" form
+1. Try adding a Series with the "+ Series" form (click, don't press 'Enter')
+2. Press "Enter" to add a Series, which could make the page reload because of a bug we will fix later
+3. If your page reloads, click "Back" to return to the piece you were editing

 | **27** :> `SELECT * FROM series;`